CumulusNetworks/cldemo-l3clos/README.md

 * Rename `Vagrantfile-kvm` to `Vagrantfile` replacing the existing Vagrantfile that is used for Virtualbox.

-Using Cumulus in the Cloud
+If Using Cumulus in the Cloud
 ------------------------
 Request a "Blank Workbench" on [Cumulus in the Cloud](https://cumulusnetworks.com/try-for-free/).
 When you receive notice that it is provisioned, connect to the *oob-mgmt-server*